Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 Though we may struggle to know “what God is like”, we can know something of God through the material reality He created in the same way we can know something of an artist from the art he creates.
 Knowing something about the artist from his works, though, isn’t the same as knowing the artist himself.

-Still, we are not left completely in the dark.
+We are not left completely in the dark.
 Paul says that God made Himself evident in the world He created.
 (Rom.
-1:20) The fact that something exists instead of nothing is indicative of a creator God.
-We can know something of God by the very fact that He created a material world that is separate and “other” than Himself.
+1:20) The fact that something exists instead of nothing suggests a creator God.
+We can know something of God by the very fact that He the universe that is separate and “other” than Himself.

 Not being of the same “substance” as God (timeless and immaterial – what Paul calls “heavenly” or “spiritual”), we know the material world much more intimately than the realm in which God exists (not that He doesn’t also exist in this material realm – though He transcends it).
 Yet, being made in God’s “image” suggests that we also have some ability to connect with His immateriality in some sense.